-What are Sub-users?
+What are sub-users?

 Sub-users are additional limited-access users for your account.

-The Sub-users feature requires a Pro 2 level or higher Formsite account.
+The sub-users feature requires a Pro 2 level or higher Formsite account.

-Create a New Sub-user
+Add a New Sub-user

 Edit or Delete an Existing Sub-user

-After a Sub-user is deleted, they'll immediately lose all login access.
+Deleted sub-users immediately lose all login access.

 - Limited: Permissions only to view and modify the forms you specify.

-Note: There's not a way to give Sub-users permissions for results only.
+Note: There's not a way to give sub-users permissions for results only.
 To share results only, use Results Reports instead.

-You can use your account's "Log" page to audit Sub-users' actions.
+You can use your account's "Log" page to audit sub-users' actions.